dmidlo/histdata.com-tools/README.md

 conditioning eligibility, and dynamics readiness.
 This is machine-readable contract metadata for report consumers; the full fingerprint sections remain the source of the detailed statistics.
+Quality JSON reports and CLI summaries also include a bounded `time_series_fingerprint_readiness_summary` when fingerprint findings are present.
+Use that report-level summary to scan whether return or microstructure dynamics are valid, limited, skipped, or unavailable; which topology limitations affect sequence interpretation; and the compact return, jump, flatline, spread, stale quote, burst, and one-sided movement facts.
+Use the raw `time_series_fingerprint` payload when downstream tooling needs the complete fingerprint sections or full quantile maps.

 `provenance` checks are only applied when a local orchestration `.histdatacom/manifest-status.sqlite3` store is available.
 Explicit